Mites, Monsanto Cause Colony Collapse Disorder; Is Fungi A Solution?

 These nasty parasites look like a small reddish-brown or white button latched to a honey bee’s back.
 Spawning in 10-day cycles, the mites lay eggs on larvae, often infecting bees before they finish pupation.
 When this happens, new worker bees are compromised before they hatch, entering the world with viruses or genetic defects, such as wing deformities.
 Once exposed to these mites, a hive typically collapses after only a seven percent infestation.

-“The Varroa destructor mites are something all bee keepers will eventually face,” Craig Patterson, Gaia employee and in-house beekeeper said.
-“Currently, I’m experimenting with Russian genetics, which are expected to be resilient to the parasite and highly-tolerable to our cold climate in Colorado.”
+“The Varroa destructor mites are something all beekeepers will eventually face,” Craig Patterson, Gaia employee and in-house beekeeper said.
+“Currently, I’m experimenting with Russian genetics, which is expected to be resilient to the parasite and highly-tolerable to our cold climate in Colorado.”

 Every year Patterson said he has to take measures to fend off Varroa, and sometimes it’s just a matter of the bee’s genetic type.
 But this has become less effective as the mites adapt.

 “The two main genetic types of honey bees – Italian and Carniolan — have been used for years, but unfortunately they’re becoming less resilient,” Patterson said.
 “And you can use non-natural treatments, but they weaken the bees and the hive, and you usually have to do it right before winter, which doesn’t really set them up for success, especially for the hard months in a cold climate like Colorado.”

 And as much as they’d prefer not to, using those potent chemical sprays has been the last line of defense most beekeepers have to fight the mite.
 That was until Stamets claimed he found the fungal solution.